Oxygen-induced Fe surface segregation at the $L1_0$-FePd(001)/graphene heterointerface for spintronics devices: a first-principles study: Results and discussion

-Next, we performed the first-principles calculation to evaluate the effect of the oxidization of surface metal atoms on the formation energy; we constructed a model that includes O atoms, as illustrated in Fig.~\ref{fig:oxidation_model}.
-The atomic scale configulation of O atoms on the FePd(001) surface are as yet not well understood.
+Next, we performed first-principles calculation to evaluate the effect of the oxidization of surface metal atoms on the formation energy; we constructed a model that includes O atoms, as illustrated in Fig.~\ref{fig:oxidation_model}.
+The atomic scale configuration of O atoms on the FePd(001) surface is as yet not well understood.
 Therefore, we propose several initial structural models based on the well-known crystals of FeO and PdO (with a rocksalt structure).
-In this study, we consider two adsorption sites (referred to as "top" and "hollow") and four different coverage rates: 25, 50, 75, and 100~\%, where 100~\% indicates a completely oxidized surface (the ratio of topmost metal to oxygen is 1:1).
-To determine the most realistic formation energy among these proposed structural models, we performed structural optimization.
+In this study, we consider two adsorption sites (referred to as ``top'' and ``hollow'') and four different coverage rates: 25, 50, 75, and 100~\%, where 100~\% indicates a completely oxidized surface (the ratio of topmost metal to oxygen is 1:1).
+Examples of Fe-terminated surface structures are shown in Fig.~\ref{fig:oxidation_model}(c), and the corresponding Pd-terminated surface structures can be obtained.
+To obtain the most realistic formation energies of the oxidized surfaces, structural optimization was performed for each proposed model.
+The formation energy ($E^\text{O}_\text{form}$) is expressed as: \begin{linenomath}